The Washington Journalism and Media Conference

 Faculty Advisor

-Matt Rasgorshek is the journalism advisor at Creighton Prep High School in Omaha, NE.
+Matt is the journalism advisor at Creighton Prep High School in Omaha, Nebraska.
 He has advised video and online publications that have received state, regional and national recognition.
-Rasgorshek has been recognized as a Distinguished Broadcast Advisor of the year by the Journalism Education Association as well as as one of the country’s top journalism advisors by the Dow Jones News Fund.
+He has been recognized as a Distinguished Broadcast Advisor of the year by the Journalism Education Association as well as as one of the country’s top journalism advisors by the Dow Jones News Fund.
 Prior to teaching journalism, Matt worked behind the camera as a newscast director, producer, videographer and editor in local affiliates in Omaha and Phoenix.
 In his spare time, he enjoys spending time with his family, running and playing golf.

 Matt Schott